InseeFrLab/torchTextClassifiers/docs/source/architecture/overview.md

 ## The Pipeline

-At its core, torch Text Classifiers processes data through a simple pipeline:
+At its core, torchTextClassifiers processes data through a simple pipeline:

 ```{mermaid}
 flowchart LR